 Under Industry 4.0, modern factory is no longer based on a linear system of assembly lines, with parts carried and implemented by workers.
 A 9 to 5 job model can be applied, but the old mentality definitely not.
-Thanks to automation software efficiency can be significantly improved, giving the company much needed optimization of processes, expenditures, quality and revenue.
+Thanks to automation software and product development services, efficiency can be significantly improved, giving the company much needed optimization of processes, expenditures, quality and revenue.
 How to make the change process painless and effective?

 Please note that we didn’t use the phrase “if you want to make”.
 To be relevant, factories have to compete on a global scale.
 A price alone does not make the offer relevant.
 Complex offer consists of price, production efficiency, time and material needed to complete the order and the means to deliver.
 Automation software is a backbone of a modern, smart factory.
 Industry 4.0 requires ingenuity and efficiency; automation software largely contributes to the solution.

 Chaos is the enemy of order.
 Message fragmentation across emails, excel files, phone conversations, messenger notes and many other potential agents of chaos can bring a company-wide catastrophe.
 That’s where a central database full of data about schedule, production order and working shifts comes in.
 Manager can oversee the production process and pull information about machine’s working condition, the level of wear and tear, employees on shift, product bandwidth on a line, etc.